raleel/cfi-srd-pt/0003_Classes.md

 The rogue knows all the following Abilities at Rank 1.
 In addition, during character creation, you may choose one Rank 1 Ability for free assuming you meet its requirements.

-- **Climb Walls:**  You are particularly good at climbing anything up to a sheer surface.
+- **Climb Walls:**  You are particularly Bom at climbing anything up to a sheer surface.
 If you are Unburdened (Less 'Things' carried than STR), and wearing nothing more restrictive than light armor, you may ignore 1 Difficulty Grade to your Atletismo roll when performing any attempt at climbing.
-In addition, the Armor Penalty to Base Movement when climbing may be ignored.
+In addition, the Armor Penalty to Base Movimento when climbing may be ignored.
 - **Hide in Shadows:**  You are an expert in Furtividade and have perfected the art of hiding in shadows.
 If you can position yourself in an area enshrouded in shadow, all Percepção rolls to spot you are 1 Difficulty Grade harder.
 - **Sneak Attack:**  The rogue may attempt to neutralize a victim from an advantageous position if armed with a small or medium melee weapon or uCanto a Ranged Weapon within 30 feet of the victim.
 The target must be generally humanoid in form and possess vital organs.
 It has no effect on a dragon or gelatinous mass, for example.
 Because the attacker is typically able to strike without hindrance, they gain Choose Location as a bonus Special Effect if successful.
 However, the location selected must be the target's head, chest, or abdomen to gain any of the following additional benefits.
   - The attacker may ignore any negative Damage Modifier that normally applies, the Special Effects Bypass Armor and Maximize Damage do not require a Critical Success.